NextronSystems/asgard-manual/usage/appendix.rst

 Will there be any problem in running both agents (v1, v2) at the same time?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are no known issues running both agents at the same time.
-The new ASGARD v2 agent is more lightweight and performant.
+The new ASGARD v2 agent is more lightweight and has better performance.
 The expected RAM utilization in idle mode demonstrated in our tests put the new agent in a very good position, consuming only 1 MB.

 Will I need more resources for my new ASGARD v2 server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please refer to the ASGARD v2 manual for specific sizing.
-The overall tests performed highlight that both server and agents are more performant which will allow more agent management per ASGARD (compared to version 1).
+The overall tests performed highlight that both server and agents have better performance which will allow more agent management per ASGARD (compared to version 1).

 Can I import my memory dumps and file collections made on ASGARD v1?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~